 For today’s video, we’re going to focus, specifically, again, on having kids use graphic organizers to make a plan for writing, as opposed to just diving in.
-Because, sometimes, when kids get started on their writing and they don’t really have a plan, if you’ve been teaching writing for any length of time, you know things might just not turn out the way you would like them to.
-Maybe not as organized, or a story just goes on forever.
-So the graphic organizer can help them get focused.
+Because, sometimes, when kids get started on their writing, they don’t really have a plan, if you’ve been teaching writing for any length of time, you know things might just not turn out the way you would like them to.
+Maybe not as organized, or a story just goes on forever, so the graphic organizer can help them get focused.

 My first tip is to model, model, model.
 So when you’re teaching kids how to plan a piece of writing, you might think like, ‘Oh, well, maybe I can just talk through the graphic organizer and tell them what to do.’
 No. What we want to do, especially with our little ones, is actually either draw pictures, depending on the level of the kids, or write.
 It doesn’t have to be complete sentences, but write little phrases and words to show them, specifically, how we would plan.
 And we might worry like, ‘Oh, are they going to copy us?’
 And some of them, yeah, they might copy or come up with something very similar.
 But the modeling is necessary.
 I didn’t do enough modeling when I was first learning how to teach writing, but I quickly saw how important it is.
 So even if you’re like, ‘Oh my gosh, they might copy me,’ well, encourage them not to.
 But the modeling is just something that we have to do.
 And if you’ve modeled writing for your kids, you’ll see the huge impact that it has on them.

 It takes a little bit of time for them to catch on, and that is totally normal.
 But that’s exactly why we have to show them.
 And a document camera is a really great tool for this.
-Or just projecting something so it’s enlarged so the kids can see, ‘Okay, this is the graphic organizer that I filled out.
+Or, just projecting something so it’s enlarged that the kids can see, ‘Okay, this is the graphic organizer that I filled out.
 Now, here’s how I take it and I expand upon it.
 I’m going to write in complete sentences.
 I’m going to add more detail.
 I’m going to write more, write add-on sentences.’
-So they actually need to see you do it and think aloud.
+They actually need to see you do it and think aloud.
 Like, ‘Oh, in this part, I plan to write this.
 I’m going to write that.
 Okay, now, how can I give my reader more details?
 I’m going to add this.’
-So they need to see you do this, take this to your writing paper, whatever kind of thing you want them to do, so that they understand what that process looks like.
+So, they need to see you do this, take this to your writing paper, whatever kind of thing that you want them to do, so that they understand what that process looks like.

 I hope you found these tips on graphic organizers helpful!
 For a free resource that comes with a few graphic organizers, click here for “Narrative Writing Lessons for K-2.”
 Here are some examples of graphic organizers included in this freebie: